gregmarine/ByGregMarine.com/Blog/src/2024/04/03_great-expectations.md

 When I began, I stripped away the people, places, and things so I could only see my expectations.
 I wanted to examine the correlation between expectation and feelings; which at a very high level I have.
 At this point, I believe there is a very direct relationship between the two.
 What I expect out of or give to seems to have an impact on how I feel about the subject.
 So where do I go from here?

 My first instinct is to strip away expectations altogether.
 It then becomes an *expect nothing and appreciate everything* mindset.
 In the case of places and things, this seems healthy enough.
+With people, though, it still seems a bit more complicated.
+Sure, I can expect nothing from them.
+But does that leave it open for the *bad people* to get to me?
+Perhaps I should still at the very least expect them to respect my boundaries.
+And they should expect the same from me.

-Share what my expectations are to give them the opportunity to accept the responsibility or not.
+This brings me to a very basic principle that I was never taught.
+It may seem like commonsense.
+And it probably is.
+If I want understanding, I should ask questions.
+If I want to be understood, I should explain.
+If a relationship is established, I need to ask clarifying questions to understand what my expectations should be and accept responsibility for their expectations.
+I should then share what my expectations are to give them the opportunity to accept the responsibility of those expectations or to refuse the responsibility.
+It isn't either party's responsibility to read minds, right?

-Ask clarifying questions to understand what my expectations should be.
+The hurt and pain I've experienced in my life isn't the responsibility of others.
+It is mine, and mine alone.
+There are a few exceptions where someone intentionally caused me harm.
+That's outside the scope of what I'm saying here.
+But imagine if I had felt this way over the course of my life?
+I may have caused far less pain for others and experienced far less pain myself had I learned this years ago.

-I'm resetting everything...no longer basing on my previous experiences...learning from those experiences...but not expecting things to be like they were.
+I don't actually regret the years past.
+Those experiences have made me who I am today.
+I've learned from them and I'm growing.
+I'll apply these lessons learned to present and future relationships.
+I'll also apply this to the places I go and things I do.
+I'm doing a sort of reset on everything.
+My expectations of everything will no longer be based on my previous experiences.
+Having learned from those experiences, I can now approach my expectations and the expectations of others through acquiring understanding and better explaining myself.